 Number the edges in $C_i$ as $e_1$, $e_2$, \ldots, $e_k$.
 Here $e_1$ is a back edge and $e_2$ to $e_k$ are tree edges.
 We start with a simple observation.
 Let $h < i < j$.
 If $(e_h,e_i)$ and $(e_i,e_j)$ are 2-edge-cuts, then $(e_i,e_j)$ is a 2-edge-cut.

 Using this observation, we want to group the edges of $2$-edge-cuts of $C_i$ such that (i) every two edges in a group form a $2$-edge-cut and (ii) no two edges of different groups form a $2$-edge-cut.
+The existence of such a grouping has already been observed in~\cite{Nagamochi1992a,Taoka1992,Tsin2009}.
+We show how to find it using the data structures we have on hand during the execution of our algorithm.

 Consider the overlap graph $H$ in phase $i$ of our algorithm.
 We need some notation.
 Let $I$ be the set of intervals on $C_i$ that contains for every component of $H$ (except the component representing the branch vertices on $C_i$) with extremal attachment vertices $a$ and $b$ the interval $[a,b]$.
 Since the connected components of $H$ are maximal sets of overlapping intervals, $I$ is a \emph{laminar family}, i.e.\ every two intervals in $I$ are either disjoint or properly contained in each other.
 In particular, no two intervals in $I$ share an endpoint.
-Our construction exploits the fact that the layers of this laminar family encode which edges form pairwise 2-cuts in $G$, see Figure~\ref{fig:laminar family}.
+The layers of this laminar family encode which edges form pairwise 2-cuts in $G$, see Figure~\ref{fig:laminar family}.
 We define an equivalence relation to capture this intuition.

 For an interval $[a,b]$, $a < b$, let $\ell([a,b])$ and $r([a,b])$ be the edges of $C_i$ directly before and after $a$ and $b$, respectively.
 We call $\{\ell([a,b]),r([a,b])\}$ the \emph{interval-cut} of $[a,b]$.
 For a subset $S \subseteq I$ of intervals, let $E_S$ be the union of edges that are contained in interval-cuts of intervals in $S$.
 According to Lemma~\ref{lem:h induces all cuts}, every $2$-edge-cut in $C_i$ consists of edges in $E_I$.